-- 1. The security must be rated by two nationally recognized credit rating agencies, one of whom must be either Moody's, S&P or Fitch: and - 2.
-The security must be rated, at a minimum, Aa3 by Moody's, AA-by S&P, or AA- by Fitch or, if not rated such by two of these three, an equivalent minimum rating by a nationally recognized rating agency.
+- 1. The security must be rated by two nationally recognized credit rating agencies, one of whom must be either Moody's, S&P or Fitch; and - 2.
+At purchase, Tthe security must be rated, at a minimum, Aa3 by Moody's, AA- by S&P, or AA- by Fitch or, if not rated such by two of these three, an equivalent minimum rating by a nationally recognized rating agency.